Economy of Belgium: Flanders

-In 2004 the port of Antwerp was the second largest European sea port by cargo volume, and the Antwerp freight railway station accounts for one-third of Belgian freight traffic.
+In 2004, the port of Antwerp was the second-largest European sea port by cargo volume, and the Antwerp freight railway station accounts for one-third of Belgian freight traffic.
 Antwerp is the first diamond market in the world, diamond exports account for roughly 1/10 of Belgian exports.
 The Antwerp-based BASF plant is the largest BASF-base outside Germany, and accounts on its own for about 2% of Belgian exports.
-Other industrial and service activities include car manufacturing, telecommunications, photographic products.
+Other industrial and service activities include car manufacturing, telecommunications, and photographic products.

 The port of Bruges-Zeebrugge is one of the most important, modern and fastest growing ports in Europe.
 It is Europe's largest port for RoRo traffic and natural gas.
 It also is the world's largest port for the import and export of new vehicles.
 Tourism is also a major component of the economy of Bruges.
 Due to its pristine medieval city centre, Bruges has become a popular tourist destination.
 Annually about 2.5 million day tourists visit the city and in 2007 there were about 1.4 million overnight stays.

-The port of Ghent, in the north of the city, is the third largest port of Belgium.
+The port of Ghent, in the north of the city, is the third-largest port of Belgium.
 It is accessed by the Ghent–Terneuzen Canal, which ends near the Dutch port of Terneuzen on the Western Scheldt.
 The port houses, among others, big companies like ArcelorMittal, Volvo Cars, Volvo Trucks, Volvo Parts, Honda, and Stora Enso.
-The Ghent University, the second largest university of Belgium by number of students, and a number of research oriented companies are situated in the central and southern part of the city.
+Ghent University, the second-largest university of Belgium by number of students, and a number of research-oriented companies are situated in the central and southern part of the city.
 Tourism is increasingly becoming a major employer in the local area.
 Begonias have been cultivated in the Ghent area since 1860.
 Belgium is the world's largest producer of begonias, planting 60 million tubers per year.
 Eighty percent of the crop is exported.